 Some states even allow you to deduct contributions from your state income tax, if you use your state’s plan.
 (While each state has its own plan, you can use any state’s plan, no matter where your child will go to college.)

 An alternative is to put money away in your own taxable savings accounts.
 Some investors prefer this method since it gives them more control over the money if things change, and may be more beneficial for financial aid.
-You can also learn more about saving for your child’s tuition costs here.
+Learn more about saving for your child’s tuition costs.